Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Information board at Silver Valley Trailhead.

-This is the standardized format that you will now see at all National Forest trailheads.
+This is the standardized format that we now see at all National Forest trailheads.

 top of page